-CCS is a proven technology which is already used for gas processing and for enhanced oil recovery (EOR) in over 50 large-scale facilities operating worldwide (Global CCS Institute, 2019).
+CCS is a proven technology which is already used with gas processing and for enhanced oil recovery (EOR).
+There are over 50 large-scale facilities operating or under development worldwide (Global CCS Institute, 2019).
 At the moment, CCS is the only technology that can help reduce emissions from large industrial installations and according to the London School of Economics (What is carbon capture and storage and what role can it play in tackling climate change, 2018) it could be an essential technology for tackling global climate change.
 Many scientists and policymakers argue that this is essential if we are to limit the increasing temperatures and to meet the UK’s target of net zero emissions by 2050.
 The Global CCS Institute estimates that 2500 CCS facilities would need to be in operation by 2040 worldwide, each capturing around 1.5 million tonnes of CO2 per year to achieve targets set by the Paris Agreement and the UN’s Sustainable Development Goals.
-The Oil and Gas industry has the solutions to capture, transport and store CO2, whether that’s injecting it into old hydrocarbon fields or saline aquifers; large salt-water rock reservoirs, located underground on land or beneath the seabed.
-While there has been resistance to using land sites for storing emissions – certainly in a densely populated UK and Europe – offshore opens up greater opportunities.
+We have the solutions to capture, transport and store CO2, whether that’s injecting it into old hydrocarbon fields or saline aquifers; large salt-water rock reservoirs, located underground on land or beneath the seabed.
+While there has been resistance to using land sites for storing emissions – certainly in a densely populated Europe – offshore opens up greater opportunities.
 The upstream industry also has considerable technical expertise which is ready to be redeployed.
 This is essentially oil and gas extraction in reverse, with some modifications and new infrastructure.

 Secure containment is vital from day one

-If the use of CCS is to expand, it will be important to ensure that if CO2 is to be stored in depleted offshore gas fields, existing wells will need to be sealed securely.
+If CO2 is to be stored in depleted offshore gas fields, existing wells will need to be sealed securely.
 Selected storage sites can make use of sophisticated multiple-trap designs for robust, long-term integrity and even where saline aquifers are chosen, monitoring, measurement and verification will need to meet the most stringent standards – standards that Lloyds’s Register is helping to define and audit.

 Universal carbon pricing is essential

-The transportation and storage of CO2 is expensive due to high deployment and energy costs.
-A plant with CCS uses more fuel than one without to extract, pump and compress the C02 and is a costly process for the operator, especially when achieving it offshore, before adding the expense of carbon capture at source.
-While some gas pipelines can be reused, extending their lifespan by decades in many cases, it does mean that new unmanned assets will often be required.
-And when reusing wells, these will need to be converted for injection purposes.
+The transportation and storage of CO2 is costly, especially when achieving it offshore, before adding the expense of carbon capture at source.
+While some gas pipelines can be reused, extending their lifespan by decades, in many cases new unmanned infrastructure will often be required.
+And if reusing wells, these will need to be converted for injection purposes.

 Government support will be essential, but CCS is more than simply costly.
-It is an additional expense – a ‘penalty’ at present – for a power station or industrial plant wishing to do the right thing for the environment.
-While, for example, UK operators work towards a net-zero carbon emissions pledge by 2050, the world should consider a universal carbon pricing mechanism, which will be vital if CCS is to progress at the pace required in the UK and internationally to make a difference.
+It is an additional expense – a ‘penalty’ at present – for a power or industrial plant wishing to do the right thing for the environment.
+While UK operators work towards a net- zero carbon emissions pledge by 2050, an effective universal carbon pricing mechanism should be considered to level the playing field globally, which will be vital if CCS is to progress at the pace required in the UK and internationally to make a difference.
 It is change needed sooner, rather than later.